ndm767/bfInterpreter/README.md

 # bfInterpreter
 An interpreter for the brainf*ck programming language.
 Includes a few example programs written by me.
+If you would like to learn more about brainf*ck you can find the Wikipedia article here.
 # Usage
 (MacOS and Linux, if you are on Windows: sorry)